Pilot Bay Lighthouse

 Primary Role The primary role of Pilot Bay Provincial Park is to provide visitors and the local community with marine destination recreational opportunities, with upland

-This hiking/biking trail can be accessed from the bottom at the second corner of Peter’s Rd in Crawford Bay.
-You can hike (or ride) up
+Trailforks link Woodlot Trail (original route) This hiking/biking trail can be accessed from the bottom at the second corner of Peter’s Rd in Crawford

-The network of multi-use trails on the northern part of the Crawford Peninsula offers quick access to some beautiful viewpoints.
-While most mountain bikers will
+Trailforks link Fraser Hill Viewpoint Trail The network of multi-use trails on the northern part of the Crawford Peninsula offers quick access to some beautiful

-The Boomers Landing Trail can be accessed from the top Trail Hub 3.5 km up Pilot Point FSR or from below from the Pilot Bay
+Trailforks link: Pilot Bay Provincial Park and Boomers Landing The Boomers Landing Trail can be accessed from the top Trail Hub 3.5 km up Pilot

-Follow the Boomers Landing trail down to the park junction.
-Rather than descending into the park continue hiking south for about 40 min until you
+Trailforks link Upper Levels and Steep Beach Trails Follow the Boomers Landing trail down to the park junction.
+Rather than descending into the park continue

 We acknowledge that the recreation trails which we enjoy are the traditional territory of the Ktunaxa First Nation.
 We honour their connection to the land, lakes and rivers and respect the importance of caring for our shared environment.